Alistair Smythe: Fictional character biography

-Smythe, no longer in his carapace but with his ability to walk restored by his earlier use of it, found his way outside prison and sought revenge on both Spider-Man and J. Jonah Jameson for the death of his father.
-He coerced Jameson to alter the stories in the Daily Bugle or else he would kill his wife Joan Jameson and son John Jameson.
-Once Spider-Man caught on to Smythe's trail, he followed it back to the Bugle where Smythe assaulted him with recreated versions of every spider-slayer ever sent after Spider-Man in the past plus a pair of new creations—a miniature model designed to latch onto Spider-Man's face and penetrate his mind through use of radiation and a larger six-armed model arguably stronger than any other created.
-While attached to Spider-Man's head, the miniature spider-slayer psionically connected to Spidey's mind, copied thoughts of his loved ones, and broadcast that information to all the other mini-slayers.
-Smythe gave Spider-Man the choice of either stopping them or preventing the six-armed slayer from destroying Jameson.
-Spider-Man eventually shut down all the spider-slayers at the same time, but it was Jameson who beat Smythe to the verge of death with a baseball bat for threatening his family.
-Smythe made another return in which he used a poisonous spider he made and attacked John Jameson and caused him to end up in the hospital.
+Smythe, no longer in his carapace but with his ability to walk restored by his earlier use of it, escapes prison and seeks revenge on Spider-Man and J. Jonah Jameson for the death of his father.
+Smythe attacks Spider-Man with recreated versions of every previous Spider-Slayer plus a pair of new creations—a miniature model designed to latch onto Spider-Man's face and penetrate his mind, and a powerful six-armed model.
+Spider-Man eventually shuts down all the Spider-Slayers at the same time.
+Jameson beats Smythe to the verge of death with a baseball bat for threatening his family.

 During the "Big Time" storyline, Smythe returns with a new metallic body armor and is hunting down all of J. Jonah Jameson's friends and family.
-He decides to seek out Scorpion (Mac Gargan) for help, who is currently locked away in jail.
+He decides to seek out Mac Gargan for help, who is currently locked away in jail.
 Posing as a scientist, Smythe infiltrates the Raft and makes off with Gargan.
-He then performs a cybernetic operation on him, turning him into a cyborg Scorpion, and convinces him to join his crusade against Jameson.
-At this point, Smythe has amassed a small army of cyborg minions, all of whom want revenge on Jameson.
-Smythe, Scorpion, and a new villain Fly-Girl lead their army to attack the site of John Jameson's latest space mission, sabotaging the launch and holding John for ransom.
-Smythe's new plan was to kill all those close to Jameson, but not to kill Jameson himself so Jameson could feel the same suffering that he did losing his father.
-Smythe's actions get Jameson's wife Marla Jameson killed, as well as seemingly permanently negating Spider-Man's spider-sense when a device Spider-Man designed to overload a link between Smythe's current Slayers also damaged his spider-sense.
-J. Jonah Jameson plans to have the death penalty given to Alistair Smythe for what happened to Marla.
+He then performs a cybernetic operation on Gargan, turning him into a cyborg, and convinces him to join his crusade against Jameson.
+Smythe, Gargan, and Fly-Girl lead their army to attack the site of John Jameson's latest space mission, sabotaging the launch and holding John for ransom.
+Smythe's new plan is to kill all those close to Jameson, but not to kill Jameson himself so Jameson could feel the same suffering that he did losing his father.
+Smythe's actions lead to the death of Jameson's wife Marla Jameson.